Skip to main content

 1, 18.56520783273038, 54.44461019273572

 This file defines a single point.
-When uploaded, you can specify a radius in the Orbify shape uploader, which will generate a circular area around the point.
+When uploaded, you can specify a radius in the Orbify shape uploader to create a circular project area.

 Steps to Use CSV Points:

-3. Input the desired radius for the circular shape.
+3. Input the desired radius to define the circular shape.

-CSV files can also define polygons or more complex shapes by listing their vertices.
-Each vertex is represented by its latitude and longitude, and every shape is identified by an ID.
+CSV files can also define polygons by listing their vertices.
+Each vertex should include latitude and longitude coordinates, while the shape itself is identified using an ID.

 Example CSV for Shapes: